 How to Get Help for Alcoholism

-Rather than go on the attack, the next part of the conversation may be discussion around some options for support and collaborating with one another on what might work best.
-Ultimatums are generally discouraged, and the individual may feel attacked.
-Interventions may be necessary but should be reserved as a last resort.
-Remember that unless in the event of a life-threatening emergency or legal mandate, adults must consent to treatment.
+Knowing how to help an alcoholic does make a difference.
+Utilize encouraging rather than discouraging language.
+For instance, statements that label one as an “alcoholic” are usually poorly received.
+Rather than go on the attack, discuss options for support and collaborate on what might work best.
+Interventions may be necessary but should be considered a last resort.
+Remember that unless, in the event of a life-threatening emergency or legal mandate, adults must consent to treatment.

 Living With Alcoholism